A-HA Moments in Atlanta

 and Clio’s multifaceted musings.

 Jon Middaugh works as a historian at the US Army Center for Military History in Washington, DC.
-He is writing a history of the Army National Guard in Operation Iraqi Freedom.
-He holds a PhD in history from Washington State University.
+He currently is writing a history of the Army National Guard in Operation Iraqi Freedom.

 Please read our commenting and letters policy before submitting.